-This Report assesses the proposed access arrangements against the relevant Australian Standards, being AS2890.1-2004 concluding that
+This Report assesses the proposed access arrangements against the relevant Australian Standards, being AS2890.1-2004 concluding that whilst the proposed arrangement therefore constitutes a variance with respect to the Australian Standard, the driveway designs are considered satisfactory.

-"the proposed driveway design suitably accords with this Standard requirement and is therefore considered to be satisfactory."

-Refer to the Internal Traffic Assessment for further information.
+Refer to Section 3 of the Internal Traffic Assessment for further information.